GoogleCloudPlatform/gcp-getting-started-lab-jp/microservices/README.md

-# GCP Hands on material for microservices development
+# GCP Hands-on material for microservices development

 **This is not an official Google product**.